hyperknot/openfreemap/website/blocks/main.md

 When subscribing to a support plan, you receive a business invoice for each of your payments.

-As a bonus, on **Silver** level and above, we can offer personalised technical support by email.
+As a bonus, on **Gold** level and above, we can offer personalised technical support by email.

 If we ever receive a **Diamond** level supporter, we'll put their logo on this page.